Based on cutting-edge research in behavioral science, design and innovation, we create educational workshops and programs to help youth thrive.

 Ryan Babineaux is a thought leader in the field of career and personal development, whose work has been featured in the New York Times, Oprah.com, The Atlantic, GQ Magazine, and NPR.
 He is the co-author of the best-selling book Fail Fast, Fail Often: How Losing Can Help You Win, and creator of the popular Stanford University course of the same name.

 Ryan’s passion is for understanding how people can lead more vibrant and purposeful lives.
-He has studied with many leaders in the field of human development, including Howard Gardener, the creator of the theory of multiple intelligences, William Damon, the leading thinker in moral development and career commitment, and John Krumboltz, the creator of the happenstance learning theory.
-His doctoral thesis at Stanford explored how people embody their spirituality within their careers and daily lives.
-He has been practicing Buddhism for over 25 years and has studied with a number of teachers including, Tenzin Wangyal, Lama Surya Das, and Steven Tainer.
-He spends part of each year on retreat, and is an adjunct faculty member in the contemplative psychology program at Naropa University.
+He has studied with many leaders in the field of human development, including Howard Gardener, the creator of the theory of multiple intelligences, William Damon, the leading thinker in the development of purpose, and John Krumboltz, the creator of the happenstance learning theory.
+Ryan holds a Ph.D. in Symbolic Systems and Educational Psychology from Stanford University, and a M.Ed. in Psychology and Human Development from Harvard University.
+He has been practicing Buddhism for over 25 years and is an adjunct faculty member in the contemplative psychology program at Naropa University.

-Ihno Lee is a quantitative psychologist and behavioral data scientist with expertise in affective science and data analytics.
+Ihno Lee Babineaux is a quantitative psychologist and behavioral scientist with expertise in wellness and behavior change.